montge/documents/README.md

 ## Project Deliverables and Estimated Schedule

-The following deliverables are called for.
+The following deliverables are called for in the Project Work Statement (PWS).

 \# | Name | Schedule | Git | Content(s) | Format(s) | PWS Section |
 :---: | :---: | :---: | :---: | :--- | :---: | :---